-- 18 The Council must specify the maximum period that it will take to notify a relevant body of its decision on an expression of interest.
+- The Council must specify the maximum period that it will take to notify a relevant body of its decision on an expression of interest.
 The time period may vary for different services and must be published, including on the Council's website.
-In addition the Council has a duty to communicate the maximum time period for a decision directly to the body submitting the expression of interest, this must be within 30 days of receiving the expression of interest and be in writing. - 19 In deciding on a maximum period the Council will take to reach a decision on an expression of interest the Council must have regard to a number of factors set out in statutory guidance.
-The timescale must be reasonable, but may also relate to the complexity of the service to which the expression relates, the complexity of the services to which the expression relates to the complexity of the service to which the expression relates.
+In addition the Council has a duty to communicate the maximum time period for a decision directly to the body submitting the expression of interest, this must be within 30 days of receiving the expression of interest and be in writing. - In deciding on a maximum period the Council will take to reach a decision on an expression of interest the Council must have regard to a number of factors set out in statutory guidance.
+The timescale must be reasonable, but may also relate to the complexity of the service to which the expression relates, the complexity of the expression of interest itself, and current procurement or budgetary timescales.